ianchanning/Notepad---Markdown-Highlighting/readme.md

 ## Colors

-This style uses Twilight (light on dark) colors.
+This style uses the Default colors.
 You'll probably have to do some color editing to make it fit your chosen theme -- unfortunately user defined language styles can't inherit colors from their parent theme.

 ## Style Guide